 6 Crucial Social Media Tips for Traditional Media.
 Now more than ever, traditional media outlets are embracing social media as a way to generate story ledes, increase site traffic and create conversations with readers.

 Over the past decade, we've witnessed a growing shift in readership and advertising dollars from traditional media (print, radio, and broadcast TV) to online outlets.
 This year, when the Newspaper Association of America released the numbers on advertising expenditures for 2009, we gawked at the 27.2 percent decline in advertising from 2008.
 Over the past year or so, we've also chronicled how traditional media outlets are going social and using online video to engage new audiences.
 Most recently, we've watched as news organizations discovered new revenue models to replace the losses they continue to face.
 The New York Times, for example, is set to introduce a paid model for content on nytimes.com starting in January 2011.
+1. The first step to using social media effectively is sharing your content.
+2. 3.
+4. 5.
+6. Your Tips.
 The 39 Social Media Tools I’ll Use Today.
 Amazingly, it seems like there's more social media tools than Jonas brothers, with the gap growing every day.